 Located in beautiful Charleston, SC, the MUSC Digestive Disease Center, based in the Ashley River Tower, has a well-established team of physicians, nurses, and health care providers dedicated to the long-term care of patients with digestive disorders.

-Established in 1995 by Dr. Peter B. Cotton, the DDC brings together gastroenterologists, surgeons, and radiologists who have special interests in dealing with various digestive problems.
-It is our goal to provide comprehensive clinical services for patients with known or suspected digestive disorders, incorporating the disciplines of gastroenterology, hepatology, nutrition, pediatric services ... plus many others.
+Established in 1995, the DDC brings together gastroenterologists, surgeons, and radiologists who have special interests in dealing with various digestive problems.
+It is our goal to provide comprehensive clinical services for patients with known or suspected digestive issues, incorporating the disciplines of gastroenterology, hepatology, nutrition, pediatric services ... plus many others.

 Continue reading about the DDC on our About Us page.

 Colon Cancer Patient Discusses Excellent Treatment at MUSC

 March 2016 WCSC Live 5 News broadcast a story focusing around colorectal cancer patient Ivy Yeoman and the excellent medical treatment she has received at MUSC.
 Dr. Virgilio Valeriano George also discusses some of the latest advances in colon cancer screening and surgery.

 Dr. George Takes Lead in Minimally Invasive Colon Cancer Surgery at MUSC

 March 2016 The rate of new cases of colorectal cancer (often referred to as colon cancer) has been decreasing for most of the past two decades.
 This has largely been attributed to increases in the use of colorectal cancer screening tests that allow for the detection and removal of colorectal polyps before they progress to cancer.

 Several new advances have made simple outpatient colonoscopies faster and much easier to tolerate.
 In addition, minimally invasive surgical techniques no longer require an extensive abdominal incision and many months of recovery time.